 Everybody wants to keep their health in good condition.
 But few people really know the way to achieve it.
 It’s a common truth that our health depends on what we eat.
 Thus, we need to consume vitamin-rich foods to live a long and healthy life.

-Immunodeficiency is mainly caused by improper nutrition in combination with a wrong lifestyle.
-The former still plays the key role.
+Immunodeficiency is mainly caused by improper nutrition in combination with the wrong lifestyle.
+The former still plays a key role.
 Therefore, if you want to be in roaring health and ward off any bugs that constantly attack your body, you’d better charge your everyday diet with the following immunity-boosting vitamins.

 A List of Immunity-Boosting Vitamins to Keep Away Seasonal Diseases

 It’s vital to have a balanced and nutrient-dense diet to keep healthy and avoid sick leaves during the outbreaks of seasonal diseases.
 Here are the vitamins you need to feed your body with to make your immune system function efficiently:

 - Vitamin A.

 This vitamin has become very widely discussed recently.
 It’s been proven to play a crucial role in the strength of the immune system.
 It’s the lack of vitamin A that causes more frequent colds and diseases; even the lymphatic system (which is one of the components of the immune system) can start functioning poorly, as a result.